theowu/theowu.github.io/README.md

 ## Support

-- **Feel free to fork.
+- **Feel free to fork or clone.
 I'll Appreciate it if you keep the Author & Github link at footer**
 - Give it a **Star** if you like, fork or just clone to use ;)
-- If any problem or requirement, just open an issue here and I will help you.

 ## Document